shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-a-combined-segment-and-conversion-pixel.md

 Generally, it is recommended that you use the first approach for a couple of reasons:

 1. If you're constantly adding new users to your "Auto Intenders" segment, you could end up re-adding a converted user.
-1. If multiple advertisers are using your "Auto Intenders" segment, you end up removing users that didn't convert for every advertiser and
-    a. delete valuable data.
+1. If multiple advertisers are using your "Auto Intenders" segment, you end up removing users that didn't convert for every advertiser and delete valuable data.

 ## Setup